Care for Creation

-This bilingual program aims to include a diverse group of people in environmental stewardship education and projects affecting our own neighborhood and lives.
-Contact us to participate!
+This bilingual program serves a diverse group of people through environmental stewardship education and projects affecting our own neighborhood and lives.
+Click here to learn more or participate!

 CMC reduced its energy use by installing a demand-controller for its HVAC system, which gives us more precise control over the amount of energy used to heat and cool the building.
 And, the Catholic Multicultural Center has replaced its over 500 fluorescent bulbs with much more efficient LED lights.

 Each year, CMC staff and volunteers partner with CMC neighbors to do a trash pick-up in the neighborhood or along Wingra Creek, which is located less than half a block from CMC.
 A little effort goes a long way in helping our environment and showing our neighbors we care.